MISSION: A WORLD FREE OF CHALKY TEETH

 CHILDHOOD TOOTH DECAY

 A strong correlation exists between childhood tooth decay and the tooth types most prone to being chalky (i.e. 2-year molars, 6-year molars, 12-year molars).
 This reflects chalky tooth enamel being less resistant to acids (from dental plaque and diet), and more prone to breakdown under chewing forces, than normal.
 Sensitivity of chalky teeth can make them difficult to keep clean, and the porosity of chalky enamel can give dental plaque extra places to hide.
 Consequently, decay can progress very rapidly in mouths with chalky teeth.
 For example, an Australian study found that, from age 3 years, decay was over five-times more prevalent in chalky teeth than for normal baby teeth from the same mouths - see the graph below.
-And as shown in the pictures below, severely-affected chalky molars can crumble badly in just a few weeks.
+And, as shown in the following pictures, severely-affected chalky molars can crumble badly in just a few weeks.
 It follows that everyone should be on the lookout for chalky teeth, starting from when each and every new tooth erupts into the mouth.
+However, in the longer term, there's good reason to hope that much suffering and expenditure will be saved once research enables chalky teeth to become preventable.

 You can learn more about chalky teeth, Molar Hypomin and associated treatments at The D3 Group website.